 6. Golden Hours at home are between 5 p.m. and 7 p.m.
 If you have a young family, the early evening hours are the most crucial.
 Hungry little people are cranky little people.
-Two sets of hands working together as dinner is prepared and homework is done and baths are given makes a huge difference.
+Two sets of hands working together as dinner is prepared, homework is done and baths are given makes a huge difference.
 If you come home late, you miss the whole thing.
 Be there when it counts.

 8. Assess your risk accurately.
 There is an unwritten rule in the military that you don't leave until the boss leaves.
-That's ludicrous, according to Mike Auzenne.
+That's ludicrous, according to Auzenne.
 "There are thousands who put family first.
 What do they do on the day that when it is quiet?
 They go home.
 They know they are taking a slight risk in going home before the colonel goes home.
 They do it because they accurately assess that on most days the real risk is from losing your home life."

-9. Get off the electronic leash.
-Too many military members are tied to work through constantly checking their texts and emails.
-Mike says you have to learn trust in the hierarchy of communications.
-"If they really want you, they will call you,” said Mike.
-“If you put family first when you are home, if you stay off your email, if you are really present when you are home, when you do get a call the family will be good with that."
+9. Get off your phone.
+Too many military members are tied to work by constantly checking their texts and emails.
+Auzenne says you have to learn trust in the hierarchy of communications.
+"If they really want you, they will call you.
+If you put family first when you are home, if you stay off your email, if you are really present when you are home, when you do get a call the family will be good with that."